tna76874/hdhweg-ubuntu/README.md

 ### Update your system

 With this setup a cronjob will be installed that runs the `mail.yml` playbook 15 minutes after every startup.
-With this, all packages gets updated (no dist-upgrades).
+With this, all packages gets updated.
 If you want to get the latest changes of this git-repository, you have to update the git-repository manually and run the notebook again.

 ```bash
 sudo git -C /root/hdhweg-ubuntu pull && sudo ansible-playbook /root/hdhweg-ubuntu/setup.yml